-App Store Optimisation is an 8-step process.
+App Store Optimization is an 8-step process.

 What is App Store Optimisation?

-App Store Optimisation (ASO) is sometimes referred to as mobile app SEO.
+App Store Optimization (ASO) is sometimes referred to as mobile app SEO.
 This should give you an idea of what the practice entails.
 Essentially, ASO is an attempt at making your app rank as highly as possible in user searches of app stores.

 As with web traffic, the attention span of app store users can be short.
 Why scroll through dozens of options to download when it appears that one of the top five or ten meets is fit for purpose?
 To enjoy success with your app, you’ll need to be at the top of search rankings – or, better yet, listed in the charts of your chosen category.

-Why is App Store Optimisation important?
+Why is App Store Optimization important?